About Laura Rothkopf, LCSW

 A thoughtful, collaborative process

-I see therapy as a collaborative process.
-Rather than offering quick interpretations or advice from a distance, I try to understand your experience from the inside — how situations affect you emotionally, how you make sense of them, how you respond, and how those responses may have taken shape over time.
+I see therapy as a serious collaboration, Rather than offering interpretations from a distance, I try to understand your experience from the inside: how situations affect you emotionally, how you make sense of them, how you respond, and how those responses took shape over time.
+I'll push you when I think you need it, and I'll also find the absurdity in hard moments when that's what the moment calls for.

-Sessions are conversational, attentive, and warm.
-Some meetings focus on a present difficulty, relationship, or decision you are facing; others turn toward earlier experiences and the ways they continue to shape expectations, reactions, and your sense of self in the present.
+Sessions are conversational and unhurried.
+Some meetings focus on a present difficulty, relationship, or decision you're facing; others turn toward earlier experiences and the ways they continue to shape your expectations, reactions, and sense of self now.
+Over time we develop our own rhythm, our own shorthand, our own way of getting at things.

 Who I often work with

-I often work with adults who are navigating:
+I often work with individuals and couples who are navigating:

 anxiety that shows up as overthinking, worry, or difficulty settling internally